ljsinclair/featurebase-docs/docs/sql-guide/statements/statement-select.md

 * must exist in the from_clause
 * is not required to appear in the select_list

-A column must appear in the group_by_list if it is referenced in a non-aggregated expression in the select_list
+A column must appear in the group_by_clause if it is referenced in a non-aggregated expression in the select_list

 ## Examples